Gus Fring: Sexuality

-Much of Gus' motives are driven by revenge for the death of his partner Maximino "Max" Arciniega by the Mexican cartel.
+Much of Gus's motives are driven by revenge for the death of his partner Maximino "Max" Arciniega by the Mexican cartel.
 Gus and Max's relationship was long implied to be more than business before their confirmation as lovers by showrunner Peter Gould in 2022.
 In the Better Call Saul episode "Sabrosito", Hector suggests that a better name for Los Pollos Hermanos might be "Los Culos Hermanos" (The Butt Brothers), insinuating that Gus and Max were gay.
-In "Magic Man", Lalo discusses Gus with Bolsa and refers to Max as Gus' boyfriend.
+In "Magic Man", Lalo discusses Gus with Juan Bolsa and refers to Max as Gus's boyfriend.
 As shown in the Better Call Saul episode "Dedicado a Max", after arriving in Albuquerque, Gus acquired a small villa on the Mexican side of the Mexico–U.S. border.
 The villa serves as the residence for Dr. Barry Goodman, and contains a fountain which is dedicated to Max.

 Gus's homosexuality is touched on in the episode "Fun and Games", in which he relaxes after having eliminated Lalo as a threat to his plans by visiting a wine bar and conversing with David, his favorite sommelier.
 Gus drops hints of his interest in David before deciding to cut the visit short and depart.
 In 2020, Gilligan stated that "I personally think Max was more than just a friend to Gus.
 I think they probably were lovers."
-Gould later confirmed that Gus and Max were boyfriends on the Ringer podcast The Watch.
+Gould later confirmed that Gus and Max were lovers on the Ringer podcast The Watch.

 Character biography

 Background

-The Breaking Bad episode "Hermanos" shows that Gus and his long-time business partner and boyfriend Max Arciniega started Los Pollos Hermanos as a front to sell methamphetamine that Max "cooked".
-They approached Don Eladio Vuente, the leader of the Juárez cartel, with an offer to expand their drug trade with cartel help; Eladio declined, as the cartel preferred to continue distributing cocaine.
+The Breaking Bad episode "Hermanos" shows that Gus and his long-time business partner and associate Max Arciniega started Los Pollos Hermanos as a front to sell methamphetamine that Max "cooked".
+They approached Don Eladio Vuente, the leader of the Juárez Cartel, with an offer to expand their drug trade with cartel help.
+Eladio declined, as the cartel preferred to continue distributing cocaine.
 Instead, Eladio had Hector Salamanca kill Max for selling meth in cartel territory without permission.
 Eladio spared Gus, but forced him to co-operate with the cartel on Eladio's terms.

-For the next 20 years, Gus remains outwardly loyal to the cartel but nurses a grudge against Eladio, Juan Bolsa, and Hector, waiting for his chance at revenge.
+For the next 20 years, Gus remains outwardly loyal to the cartel but nurses a grudge against Eladio, Juan Bolsa, and particularly Hector, waiting for his chance at revenge.
 After establishing himself in Albuquerque, Gus secretly looks to end his dependency on cartel cocaine by producing and distributing meth in the United States.
 Because the Salamanca family drug business controlled by Hector also includes Albuquerque, Gus is forced to deal with him but seeks to undermine the Salamancas.